Also called Canada Tick Trefoil, Beggars Lice, Stick Tights

 More About Desmodium canadense

-- Velvety hair covers the stems and tri-lobed, compound leaves.
+- Velvety hairs cover the stems and the tri-lobed, compound leaves

-- This drought hardy plant can be grown on roof-tops with 15cm of growing medium or greater.
+- This drought, hardy plant can be grown on rooftops with as little as 15 cm of growing medium

-Grow in well-drained soils in full sun.
+Grows in a well-drained soil, in full sun.
 Highly adaptable and may take over small gardens.
 Naturally found in open woods, rocky or sandy prairies, roadsides, along railroads and waste places.
-Established plants are very drought tolerant due to deep taproots.
+Established plants are very drought tolerant due to their deep taproots.

 Desmodium canadense Characteristics

 Landscape usesRooftop (extensive)